dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 1.4.1 Technical Innovation

-This research contributes to the field of artificial intelligence through the development of domain-specific neural network adaptations.
-By incorporating curriculum learning mechanisms and pedagogical structure encoders, the work extends current transformer architectures beyond general-purpose language generation to specialised educational content creation.
-The integration of educational taxonomies directly into neural network architecture represents a novel approach to domain adaptation that could inform future AI applications in education.
+This research contributes to the field of artificial intelligence through the development of domain-specific neural network adaptations and a novel pedagogical quality evaluation framework.
+By incorporating curriculum learning mechanisms through prerequisite-aware training data sequencing and developing a three-component pedagogical evaluation function, the work extends current transformer architectures beyond general-purpose language generation to specialised educational content creation.

+The key technical innovation lies in formalizing curriculum design principles as measurable evaluation metrics that assess generated content quality without requiring differentiable backpropagation.
+This approach addresses the fundamental challenge of incorporating pedagogical domain knowledge into neural systems where traditional loss-based training is computationally infeasible due to discrete operations (module sequencing, topological sorting) and symbolic reasoning (prerequisite graph traversal).
+The integration of educational taxonomies directly into both training data organization and evaluation frameworks represents a novel approach to domain adaptation that could inform future AI applications where domain constraints cannot be expressed as differentiable losses.

 ### 1.4.2 Practical Application